-CAIIB Exam Pattern: The CAIIB exam is conducted by the Indian Institute of Banking & Finance (IIBF) twice a year, and the November–December 2025 session will begin on 30th November 2025.
-Before taking the exam, candidates should understand the complete exam pattern carefully.
+CAIIB Exam Pattern: The CAIIB exam is conducted by the Indian Institute of Banking & Finance (IIBF) twice a year, once in May-June and the other in November-December.
+Before taking the exam, aspirants should understand the complete exam pattern carefully.

 The CAIIB exam pattern consists of five papers, out of which four are compulsory and two are elective.
 Each paper includes 100 objective type multiple choice questions for 100 marks including questions based on case studies/ case lets.
 The IIBF may however vary the number of questions to be asked for a subject.